-Many a times, it so happens that customers claim compensation from professionals and business owners for a mistake from the business.
+Many times, it so happens that customers claim compensation from professionals and business owners for a mistake from the business.
 In such a situation, professional indemnity insurance can help professionals and business owners overcome the risks related to compensation.

 What is Professional Indemnity Insurance?